 - Graphics issue

 In the end, restarting the computer clears the current state of the computer, and software which were causing the problem.
 Restarting can even help solve the Internet or Network problems When it restarts, everything starts fresh, and things look just fine.
-However, be aware that if its a problem that happens often, you may have t0o look for a permanent solution.
+However, be aware that if it’s a problem that happens often, you may have t0o look for a permanent solution.

 1] Clears RAM

 A lot of things are stored on the physical RAM and the paged memory on the hard disk.
 A lot of footprints and background process keeps running, and as it gets full, the system gets slow, ultimately running out of fuel.
 Sometimes we have opened so many things that not much is left to even a regular function.
 Even if you managed to close some applications.
-Chances are things are still running the background that can keep accumulating and results in a memory leak.
+Chances are things are still running in the background that can keep accumulating and result in a memory leak.
 Restarting clears RAM and gives you fresh air to breathe.

 2] Restarts crashed or overloaded processes